andrewn/neue-radio/shared/websocket/README.md

 # Websocket Library

-This Isomorphic JS library allows for standardised communication between all parts of the Neue Architecture.
+Summary: This Isomorphic JS library allows for standardised communication between all parts of the Neue Architecture.
 It supports multiple topic subscription and reconnected automatically on disconnect.

 ## Setup